Manchester Airport Liquid Rules 2026: Still 100ml, Not 2 Litres

 Here’s what has actually changed and what remains the same, plus how to get through faster than most passengers do now.

-The Laws That’ve Really Changed At Manchester Airport Security In 2026
+What Has Really Changed At Manchester Airport Security In 2026

 All security lanes at Manchester Airport now have new CT scanners.
 Passengers no longer need to remove electronics or liquids from bags.
-These CT scanners render a detailed 3D image of bag contents, the reason that the once-beloved logic of “take it out so we can see it” in manual inspection no longer holds.
+These CT scanners render a detailed 3D image of bag contents, the reason that the old logic of “take it out so we can see it” in manual inspection no longer holds.

 Manchester Airport Security 2026: Quick Comparison